-What is Neem Oil?
+What Is Neem Oil?

 Neem oil affects insect pests by altering their hormones and bodily functions.
-Some pests will cease to eat and reproduce.
-It may also affect respiration of the pests or eggs.
-Neem oil applied to eggs will prevent the exchange of gases into and out of the eggs thus preventing the eggs from hatching.
+After being treated with neem oil, some pests will cease to eat and reproduce.
+It may also affect the respiration of the pests or eggs.
+The oil applied to eggs will prevent the exchange of gases into and out of the eggs, thus preventing the eggs from hatching.

 Neem Insecticide Recipe

-- Put 5 ml of neem oil into a liter sized container
+- 5 ml neem oil

 - Vigorously mix the neem oil and soap together.
-The soap allows the oil to better mix into water without separating.
+The soap allows the oil to better mix into the water without separating.
 Dish detergent also has insecticidal properties.

 - Pour the mixture into a sprayer.

 - Spray liberally onto infested plants.
 Make sure to spray all of the foliage, branches, and stems.
-Use up all of the mixture if possible because it will become less effective over time.
+Use up all of the mixture, if possible, because it will become less effective over time.
 Pouring excess mixture into the soil will provide plants with nutrients.

 - Apply only once a week until the infestation is under control.
-Neem oil impacts reproduction of many pests but will not provide instant results.
+Neem oil impacts the reproduction of many pests but will not provide instant results.

-Remember to keep shaking and agitating the mixture.
+- Remember to keep shaking and agitating the mixture.
 Shaking the sprayer cannot be stressed enough.
 The results will be very poor if little to no agitation occurs.
 The neem oil will quickly float to the top of the container if agitation is not sufficient.

-Multiply the recipe to make larger mixtures if needed.
+- Multiply the recipe to make larger mixtures if needed.
 Household misters, handheld sprayers, backpack sprayers, and even large broadcast sprayers can be used to distribute neem mixtures onto plants.

 Pests Controlled by Neem

 Neem mixtures kill many kinds of larvae and nymphs and are more effective when applied to the younger stages of pests compared to application to adult pests.

 Diseases Controlled by Neem

 Neem oil also controls several diseases that can become problematic.
-Mixing 2 teaspoons of neem oil into a gallon of water should be enough to control the diseases listed below.
+Mixing 2 teaspoons of neem oil into a gallon of water should be enough to control the diseases listed below: